geniesinc/GeniesCamera/README.md

 ### 5.1 Login

 Thank you for using Genies Camera!
-To create your own Genies avatar, for the moment please reach out to [devrelations@genies.com](mailto:devrelations@genies.com) for a TestFlight invitation.
+To create your own Genies avatar, create a Genies account via [Genies Party](https://apps.apple.com/cz/app/genies-your-ai-sidekick/id6468962977) and design your avatar in-app.

 Once you have a Genies Party account, this avatar will now be recalled when you Login to the Main scene using your phone number.